Wheel of the Year

 Samhain (pronounced sow-in) marks Summer’s end and the birth of Winter as the hours of darkness now outweigh the hours of daylight.
 This Celtic festival is celebrated over October 31st/Nov 1st in the Northern Hemisphere and is the origin of Halloween.
 If you are new to the Wheel of the Year (an ancient way of marking the passing seasons) you can read more about it here.

-In today’s post, I shall be sharing a little more about the energy of the season, some simple seasonal rituals, introducing you to some very special witchy Wild Jewellery pieces and letting you know about a discount that will be happening this weekend…
+In today’s post, I shall be sharing a little more about the energy of the season and sharing some simple seasonal rituals.

 Samhain, the Moon and the Water element

 The Autumn season is associated with the element of water and those of you living in the UK may well have experienced some very soggy weather lately!
-This year, Samhain also coincides with a Full Moon and a partial Lunar eclipse occurring on Saturday 28th October.
+The associated Moon phase for Samhain is a waning crescent.

 Both the Moon and Water elements are connected with our emotions.
 For some it may feel like a cosy and nourishing time, an invitation to slow down and turn inwards.
 For others it may kindle feelings of overwhelm, sadness, grief or low energy.